Wen-ChuangChou/Wen-ChuangChou.github.io/index.md

 ---

 ### Speaker Identification
-I developed a speaker identification system using a conformer encoder, achieving 91.8% accuracy on a validation dataset of 56,666 voice recordings.
+I developed a speaker identification system using Transformer and Conformer encoders, improving accuracy from 53.94% to 91.8% on a validation dataset of 56,666 voice recordings.
 More details are available on [GitHub](https://wen-chuangchou.github.io/Speaker-identification/).

 ---